Experimental design for Partially Observed Markov Decision Processes: Theoretical Identities and Proofs

 \subsection{Mixing conditions}

-Cappe et al. \cite{Cappe} establish forgetting properties of the filter by assuming mixing conditions for Hidden Markov Models.
-We use the same conditions, slightly modified to allow for controls, for POMDPs; \begin{myassump} Modified Strong Mixing Conditions.
-For each control $u$ there exist a transition kernel $K^u: Y\rightarrow X$ and measurable functions $\varsigma^-$ and $\varsigma^+$ from $Y$ to $(0,\infty)$ such that for any $A \in \mathcal{X}$, $y \in Y$ and $x\in X$,

-\end{myassump} Cappe et al.'s \cite{Cappe} discussion on what models satisfy these conditions applies analogously to POMDP's.
-Given these conditions we can prove the following, which is a modification of Lemma $12.5.3$ in \cite{Cappe};
+\citet{Cappe} establish forgetting properties of the filter by assuming mixing conditions for Hidden Markov Models.
+These conditions are given in Assumption \ref{mixing}, slightly modified to allow for controls.
+The discussion in \citet{Cappe} on which models satisfy these conditions applies analogously to POMDP's.
+Given these conditions we can prove the following, which is a modification of Lemma $12.5.3$ in \citet{Cappe};